 scrumptious (every bite!) the company great fun and the boat very comfortable.

-Departing from Port McNeill late afternoon, we spend our first night on
+Departing from Port McNeill after boarding at 6 p.m. we'll spend our first night

-the Columbia III at the historic BC coastal village of Alert Bay.
-Here we can view
+on the Columbia III at the historic BC First Nation's coastal village of Alert

 "Thanks again to the Campbell Family!!
 A great coastal "experience" is created by